ionic-team/ionic-site/guide/0.1/installation.md

 title: "Getting Started with Ionic Framework"
 ---

-# Chapter 1: Getting Started with Ionic
+# Chapter 1: Getting Everything Installed

-In this first chapter, we are going to walk through the process of downloading Ionic and installing all necessary dependencies for development.
+In this chapter, we are going to walk through the process of downloading Ionic and installing all necessary dependencies for development.

 ## Platform notes